-These are frightening and uncertain times for a food and drink industry that finds itself at the heart of a potentially lethal pincer movement.
+These are frightening and uncertain times for the food and drink industry, as it finds itself at the heart of a potentially lethal pincer movement.

-Yesterday, in a 40-minute attack that stood in stark contrast to the ’stop-start’ delivery of years of government public health policy, Professor Susan Jebb explained why – in no uncertain terms.
+Last night, in a 40-minute presentation at the City Food & Drink Lecture, Susan Jebb sought to end the ’stop-start’ delivery of years of government public health policy – in no uncertain terms

-Chosen to deliver the 25th City Food and Drink Lecture, speaking to an audience of over 600 food execs and fellow academics, the FSA chair and leading obesity boffin argued that a potent cocktail of weight-loss drugs and mass consumer shift away from ultra-processed foods would force the food sector into a radical reset.
+Speaking to an audience of over 600 food execs and fellow academics, the FSA chair and leading obesity boffin argued that a potent cocktail of weight-loss drugs and a mass consumer shift away from ultra-processed foods would force the food sector into a radical reset.
 One which only the most agile would survive.

-Even the VIP guest at the prestigious event, the Princess Royal – whose family faces an even more immediate crisis – appeared impressed.
-Certainly, no one within the Guildhall’s cavernous could have failed to be either impressed, or deeply unsettled.
+Even the VIP guest at the prestigious event, the Princess Royal appeared to recognise that her traditional rallying cry of ’everything in moderation’ wasn’t working.
+And few within the Guildhall’s hallowed walls could have failed to be deeply unsettled.

 Shrinking food market